 mezzo soprano and small ensemble

-Instrumentation mezzo soprano, flute, clarinet in A, celesta, marimba, viola, cello
+Instrumentation mezzo-soprano, flute, clarinet in A, celesta/piano, viola, cello

 First Performance 20 February 2015, Elgar Concert Hall, Birmingham, UK; Lucy Schaufer mezzo-soprano, BCMG conducted by Richard Baker